 101 Amazing Uses: Essential Oils is a fantastic little book and we hope you’ll love it too!
-We’re giving away a copy for one very lucky entrant!

 Please know, my opinions are my own always.
 I’m far too hard headed to sell out my good name for anything and part of that good name is my honesty in my opinions.
 If ya don’t believe me, check out this review on Sabatier Knives, that one cost me a sponsor of multiple types of products that I greatly wish I could review.
 I knew that it would when I wrote it, but those stinkin’ ethics of mine wouldn’t allow me to simply not publish it.

 Using essential oils is a big deal these days, which makes total sense given that they’ve been used since ancient times.
 It is so easy to find a ton of uses for them just by a quick search online, we’ve got a lot on our site as well that I’ve found and shared through my own essential oil journey.
 You can browse them by putting essential oils in the search box (that only searches this site).

 Having mentioned the vast availability to find uses online, one may be tempted to not buy the books on essential oils.
 There was a time that I was that person.
 A dear friend of mine and her family of 5 uses essential oils almost exclusively for their health needs and swears by the book that she has.
 After contacting her repeatedly because I can’t find what I’m looking for online, my resolve to do google searches for everything has been lost.

 Don’t get me wrong, I greatly hope you’ll continue to look on my site (and others) for the things we share, and intend to do the same, my thinking is I need more resources.
 Reminds me of writing research papers in college.
 We couldn’t use just one source or type of source for anything.
 There was a reason for that and I’m seeing the value.